ricekot/ricekot.github.io/_posts/2018-11-21-a-path-i-couldnt-see-before.markdown

 So, what's next?
 Exams.
 And another shot at trying to learn something new everyday and posting about it here starting ~~today~~ tomorrow.

-[1]: Check out this book called 'Deep Work' by Cal Newport
+[1]: Read 'Deep Work' by Cal Newport

+[problem-solving-link]: /posts/2018-10-12-problem-solving.html